mkhnuser/md_notes/Frontend/CSS.md

 Some properties are inherited and some are not.
 You can control inheritance.

+## Visibility

+`visibility: hidden` hides an element: it still takes up some space;
+`display: none` completely removes an element - it does not take up any space.

 ## Content Layout

 To lay out content, you use float, flexbox, and grid.
 Just forget about floats as they are obsolete and focus on mastering flexbox & grid.
 Flexbox has the concept of main-axis and cross-axis.
 You can change these axes.
 Grid only uses column axis and row axis - you cannot change the direction of those.